Edditoria/markdown-plus-plus/README.md

 As human-readable summary (but not a substitute for the license):

-You can use it, share it, modify the codes and distribute your work for private and commercial uses.
+You can use it, share it, modify the code and distribute your work for private and commercial uses.
 If you like, please share your work with me. :pizza:

 [screen_default]: docs/images/themes/default-screenshot.png "Markdown in Default Theme of Notepad++"